JoaoPedroAraujoSouza/room-alocator/README.md

-# Sistema de Alocação de Salas em uma Instituição de Ensino
+# Room Allocation System for an Educational Institution

-## Descrição
+## Description

-Este sistema visa gerenciar a alocação de salas para turmas em uma instituição de ensino.
-O objetivo é evitar conflitos de uso de salas, garantir a disponibilidade de infraestrutura adequada e organizar horários de aulas.
-O sistema deve permitir o cadastro de salas, turmas, professores, disciplinas e horários.
+This system aims to manage the allocation of classrooms for groups in an educational institution.
+The goal is to avoid scheduling conflicts, ensure the availability of adequate infrastructure, and organize class schedules.
+The system should allow the registration of rooms, groups, teachers, courses, and schedules.

-Cada sala possui uma capacidade e recursos (como projetor, lousa digital etc.).
-As turmas são associadas a disciplinas e professores, e devem ser alocadas em horários específicos e salas disponíveis.
-O sistema deve evitar conflitos como: dois eventos na mesma sala e horário, ou um professor atribuído a duas turmas simultaneamente.
+Each room has a capacity and available resources (such as a projector, digital whiteboard, etc.).
+Groups are associated with courses and teachers and must be allocated to specific time slots and available rooms.
+The system must avoid conflicts such as: two events in the same room at the same time or a teacher assigned to two groups simultaneously.

-Relatórios de uso de sala, disponibilidade por horário e distribuição de turmas por sala devem ser oferecidos, com exportação em PDF ou CSV.
+Reports on room usage, availability by time slot, and group distribution per room should be provided, with export options in PDF or CSV.

-## Requisitos Funcionais
+## Functional Requirements

-### 1. Gerenciamento de Salas
+### 1. Room Management

-- **REQ01**: Permitir o gerenciamento de salas, incluindo nome, localização, capacidade máxima e recursos disponíveis.
+- **REQ01**: Allow room management, including name, location, maximum capacity, and available resources.
-- **REQ02**: Permitir a marcação de salas como indisponíveis em períodos específicos (ex: manutenção).
+- **REQ02**: Allow marking rooms as unavailable during specific periods (e.g., maintenance).

-### 2. Gerenciamento de Professores e Disciplinas
+### 2. Teacher and Course Management

-- **REQ03**: Permitir o gerenciamento de professores, incluindo nome, CPF, e-mail e disciplinas que leciona.
+- **REQ03**: Allow teacher management, including name, CPF (Tax ID), email, and the courses they teach.
-- **REQ04**: Permitir o gerenciamento de disciplinas com nome, carga horária semanal e descrição.
+- **REQ04**: Allow course management with name, weekly workload, and description.

-### 3. Gerenciamento de Turmas
+### 3. Group Management

-- **REQ05**: Permitir o gerenciamento de turmas, incluindo identificação única, semestre, turno e lista de alunos.
+- **REQ05**: Allow group management, including a unique ID, semester, shift, and student list.
-- **REQ06**: Cada turma deve estar vinculada a uma disciplina e a um professor responsável.
+- **REQ06**: Each group must be linked to a course and a responsible teacher.

-### 4. Definição de Horários
+### 4. Schedule Definition

-- **REQ07**: Permitir o cadastro de blocos de horário (ex: 08h–10h, 10h–12h) e dias da semana.
+- **REQ07**: Allow registration of time blocks (e.g., 08h–10h, 10h–12h) and weekdays.
-- **REQ08**: Garantir que uma turma seja alocada apenas em horários disponíveis e compatíveis com a carga horária da disciplina.
+- **REQ08**: Ensure that a group is allocated only in available time slots compatible with the course workload.
-- **REQ09**: Impedir que um professor ou sala sejam alocados em mais de uma turma no mesmo horário.
+- **REQ09**: Prevent a teacher or room from being allocated to more than one group at the same time.

-### 5. Alocação de Salas
+### 5. Room Allocation

-- **REQ10**: Permitir a alocação de salas a turmas para horários específicos, considerando capacidade mínima e recursos necessários.
+- **REQ10**: Allow the allocation of rooms to groups for specific time slots, considering minimum capacity and required resources.
-- **REQ11**: Validar a disponibilidade da sala antes de confirmar a alocação.
+- **REQ11**: Validate room availability before confirming the allocation.
-- **REQ12**: Permitir alteração da alocação de uma turma, desde que não haja conflito com outra turma no mesmo horário.
+- **REQ12**: Allow modification of a group's allocation, as long as there is no conflict with another group at the same time.

-### 6. Consultas e Verificações
+### 6. Queries and Checks

-- **REQ13**: Permitir consultar a grade semanal de cada sala, com horários ocupados e livres.
+- **REQ13**: Allow checking the weekly schedule of each room, showing occupied and free time slots.
-- **REQ14**: Permitir verificar o horário semanal de cada professor e de cada turma.
+- **REQ14**: Allow checking the weekly schedule of each teacher and each group.
-- **REQ15**: Informar conflitos de horário automaticamente ao tentar salvar alocações inconsistentes.
+- **REQ15**: Automatically notify scheduling conflicts when attempting to save inconsistent allocations.

-### 7. Relatórios e Estatísticas
+### 7. Reports and Statistics

-- **REQ16**: Gerar relatórios de uso de salas por período, com taxa de ocupação e horários mais utilizados.
+- **REQ16**: Generate reports on room usage by period, including occupancy rates and most used time slots.
-- **REQ17**: Gerar relatório de distribuição de turmas por turno, professor ou disciplina.
+- **REQ17**: Generate reports on group distribution by shift, teacher, or course.
-- **REQ18**: Permitir a exportação dos relatórios em **PDF** e **CSV**, com colunas organizadas, agrupamentos e totais.
+- **REQ18**: Allow exporting reports in **PDF** and **CSV**, with organized columns, groupings, and totals.

-### 8. Regras e Restrições
+### 8. Rules and Constraints

-- **REQ19**: A sala atribuída a uma turma deve ter capacidade igual ou superior ao número de alunos da turma.
+- **REQ19**: The room assigned to a group must have a capacity equal to or greater than the number of students in the group.
-- **REQ20**: Uma sala marcada como indisponível não pode ser atribuída a nenhuma turma no período informado.
+- **REQ20**: A room marked as unavailable cannot be assigned to any group during the specified period.
-- **REQ21**: Professores não podem estar alocados a mais de uma turma no mesmo bloco de horário.
+- **REQ21**: Teachers cannot be assigned to more than one group in the same time block.

-## Possíveis APIs/Bibliotecas a Serem Usadas
+## Possible APIs/Libraries to Be Used

-- **JavaFX** – Interface gráfica do sistema.
+- **JavaFX** – System graphical interface.
-- **JDBC / Hibernate** – Persistência de dados e controle de relacionamentos.
+- **JDBC / Hibernate** – Data persistence and relationship management.
-- **iText / JasperReports** – Exportação de relatórios em PDF.
+- **iText / JasperReports** – Report export in PDF.
-- **Apache POI** – Geração de planilhas CSV ou Excel com grade horária ou uso de salas.
+- **Apache POI** – Generation of CSV or Excel spreadsheets with schedules or room usage.
-- **JUnit / Mockito** – Testes de lógica de conflito de alocação.
+- **JUnit / Mockito** – Testing of allocation conflict logic.
-- **Java Time API** – Manipulação de datas, horários e intervalos.
+- **Java Time API** – Handling dates, times, and intervals.

-## Integrantes do grupo com nome completo
+## Group Members with Full Names

-* João Pedro de Araújo Souza - joao.pedroaraujosouza@ufrpe.br
+- João Pedro de Araújo Souza - joao.pedroaraujosouza@ufrpe.br
-* Mario Jorge - mario.jorgeandrade@ufrpe.br
+- Mario Jorge - mario.jorgeandrade@ufrpe.br
-* Luiz Maranhão - luiz.maranhao@ufrpe.br
+- Luiz Maranhão - luiz.maranhao@ufrpe.br
-* Pedro Roma - pedro.roma@ufrpe.br
+- Pedro Roma - pedro.roma@ufrpe.br